BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 		- What happens if b is transported opposite to a?
 		- What happens if there is also diffusion?

-ex7.5_travelling_osc2.py: Very similar system, but now b and s are transported
+ex7.5_bidirectional_transport.py: Very similar system to ex7.4, but now
+	b and s are transported
 	the other way from a.
 The oscillations propagate to the right, but the zone of oscillations gets eroded from right to left.
 	Suggestions: